JetBrains/lets-plot-docs/source/python/pages/basemap_tiles.rst

 Blank Tiles
 -----------

-:py:mod:`Blank tiles <lets_plot.maptiles_solid>` show no other graphics but a solid background color which you can choose (a HEX value is expected):
+:py:func:`Blank tiles <lets_plot.maptiles_solid>` show no other graphics but a solid background color which you can choose (a HEX value is expected):

 .. code-block:: python